nieldw/Anagrams/README.md

 1. All characters should be treated in the same way.
 Characters with diacritics should receive no special treatment.
 1. Capitalisation does not matter.
 1. If there are no anagrams for a particular word length it should not be included in the output.
+1. Single characters are not considered as anagrams.
+For example, 'W' and 'w' are not two anagrams.

 ### Running your code
 You can compile and run your code in single step using the following command from the project root: